myENA/consul-backinator/README.md

 ## Summary

-Flexible Consul KV pair backup and restore tool with a few unique features.
+Flexible Consul KV pair backup and restore tool with a few unique features including ACL token backup and restoration.
 This was written for and tested in a production environment.

 ## Note